vector-man/ObjectivePaths/README.md

 # ObjectivePaths
 ObjectivePaths is a wrapper for .NET filesystem operations.
+View Demo project to see an example.

 Contributors: please review LICENSE.txt before using the library or submitting a contribution.
 All Subissions must be released under the MIT License (https://opensource.org/license/mit/) in order to be compatible with the project's dual-license model.